scriptotek/php-alma-client/README.md

 ```php
 $bib = $alma->bibs->fromBarcode('92nf02526');
 ```

+Note: This methods returns null if the barcode is not found, as does the two methods below.

 There are also two lookup methods that use SRU search and require that you have an SRU client attached.
 The first lets you use a generic CQL query: